Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 .1 Interview as the main method of psychological counseling

-Describing the interview as the main method of psychological counseling, we proceed from the following preliminary considerations: the psychologist-consultant works with the client's order.
-If this order involves dialogical work, then it is carried out at a specially appointed time or by another psychodiagnostic specialist.
-A counseling psychologist does not make a diagnosis; he analyzes the client's situation as unique, applying special knowledge for this analysis.
+Describing the interview as the main method of psychological counseling, we proceed from the following preliminary considerations: the consulting psychologist works with the client’s order.
+If this order involves dialogical work, then it is carried out at a specially designated time or by another psychodiagnostic specialist.
+A consulting psychologist does not make a diagnosis; he analyzes the client’s situation as unique, using specialized knowledge.

-The interview is one of the special methods of analyzing the unique situation of the client's order in order to create for him alternative options for actions, experiences, feelings, thoughts, goals, that is, in order to create greater mobility of his inner world.
+The interview is one of special methods analyzing the unique situation of a customer’s order in order to create for him alternative options actions, experiences, feelings, thoughts, goals, that is, with the aim of creating greater mobility of his inner world.

-What distinguishes the interview from other methods of work of a practical psychologist?
-First of all, the interview is always individualized, it involves the construction of the subject of interaction between the psychologist and the client.
-The subject of interaction will be the inner world of the client, and the modalities in which it will be described will form the theme of the interaction between the psychologist and the client.
+What distinguishes an interview from other methods of work of a practical psychologist?
+First of all, the interview is always individualized; it involves constructing the subject of interaction between the psychologist and the client.
+The subject of interaction will be the client’s inner world, and the modalities in which it will be described will form the theme of interaction between the psychologist and the client.
 [Gladding S., p.199]

-For example, the topic might be the client's experiences or actions.
+For example, the topic could be the client's experiences or actions.

-But it is essential for the interview that the subject of interaction, which determines the relationship between the client and the psychologist, will be the client's inner world.
-The interview process is aimed at changing the client's attitude to his inner world in the discussion of various topics - making it more dynamic.
+But what is essential for conducting an interview is that the subject of interaction, which determines the relationship between the client and the psychologist, will be the client’s inner world.
+The interview process is aimed at changing the client’s attitude towards his inner world when discussing various topics - making it more dynamic.

-The topic of the interview is given by the client in a specific, strictly individual life context; the same topic, for example, experiencing one's parental incompetence, can be given in different contexts; for example, a single-parent family, remarriage, or a person with the rights of a guardian, and not a parent.
+The topic of the interview is set by the client in a certain, strictly individual life context; the same topic, for example, the experience of one’s parental incompetence, can be asked in different contexts; for example, a single-parent family, remarriage, or a person with the rights of a guardian rather than a parent.

-The interview involves influencing the client with the help of questions and special tasks that reveal the current and potential capabilities of the client.
-Questions are the main way the psychologist influences the client during the interview.
+An interview involves influencing the client through questions and special tasks that reveal the client’s current and potential capabilities.
+Questions are the main way a psychologist influences a client during an interview.

-The literature usually describes a five-step model of the interview process.
-Let's dwell on it in more detail.
+The literature typically describes a five-step model of the interview process.
+Let's look at it in more detail.

-What goals are solved by the psychologist and the client at this first stage, which can last from a few seconds to ten minutes?
-The psychologist structures the situation, determining what will be the topic of his interaction with the client.
-It gives the client information about his capabilities.
-At the same time, the psychologist solves the problems of establishing contact, compliance, rapport with the client.
-Specific options for solving these problems depend on the individual and cultural characteristics of the client.
+What goals are resolved by the psychologist and the client at this first stage, which can last from a few seconds to ten minutes?
+The psychologist structures the situation by determining what will be the topic of his interaction with the client.
+He gives the client information about his capabilities.
+At the same time, the psychologist solves the problems of establishing contact, compliance, and rapport with the client.
+Specific solutions to these problems depend on the individual and cultural characteristics of the client.

-The client at this stage of the interview solves the problem of achieving psychological comfort, that is, the task of emotional and cognitive acceptance of the situation of the interview and the personality of the psychologist.
+At this stage of the interview, the client solves the problem of achieving psychological comfort, that is, the task of emotional and cognitive acceptance of the interview situation and the personality of the psychologist.

-This stage of the interview ends when the correspondence between the psychologist and the client is reached, which can be expressed by them approximately in the following formulation: “I feel him, understand him” (psychologist), “They listen to me, I trust this person” (client).
+This stage of the interview ends when a correspondence between the psychologist and the client is achieved, which can be expressed by them approximately in the following formulation: “I feel him, I understand him” (psychologist), “They listen to me, I trust this person” (client).
 [Gladding S., p.200]

-The second stage of the interview usually begins with collecting information about the context of the topic: the problem is identified; the issue of identifying the potential of the client is resolved.
-Marking this stage of the interview: "What's the problem?"
+The second stage of the interview usually begins with collecting information about the context of the topic: the problem is identified; the issue of identifying the client’s potential capabilities is resolved.
+Labeling this stage of the interview: “What’s the problem?”

-The psychologist solves the following questions: why did the client come?
+The psychologist decides next questions: Why did the client come?
 How does he see his problem?
-What are its possibilities in solving this problem?
-On the material of the stated topic, the psychologist understands the positive possibilities of the client in solving the problem.
+What are its capabilities in solving this problem?
+Based on the stated topic, the psychologist understands the client’s positive possibilities in solving the problem.

-When the client's goals are clearly understood, the psychologist returns to the definition of the topic.
+Once the client's goals are clearly understood, the psychologist returns to defining the topic.

-After that, the third stage of the interview begins, which can be described as follows - the desired result.
-Marking this stage of the interview - "What do you want to achieve?"
+After this, the third stage of the interview begins, which can be described as the desired result.
+The marking of this stage of the interview is “What do you want to achieve?”

-The psychologist helps the client to define his ideal, to decide what he wants to be.
-There is also discussion about what will happen when the desired result is achieved.
+The psychologist helps the client determine his ideal and decide what he wants to be.
+There is also discussion about what will happen when the desired outcome is achieved.

-Some clients start from this stage.
-If the client's goals are already clear to the psychologist, then recommendations should be given immediately.
+Some clients start at this stage.
+If the psychologist is already clear about the client's goals, then recommendations should be given immediately.

 The fourth stage of the interview is the development of alternative solutions.
 The marking of this stage is “What else can we do about this?”

-The psychologist and the client work with different options for solving the problem.
-The search for alternatives is carried out in order to avoid rigidity and choose among alternatives.
-The psychologist and client explore the client's personal dynamics.
+The psychologist and the client work with various options for solving the problem.
+The search for alternatives is carried out with the aim of avoiding rigidity and choosing among alternatives.
+The psychologist and the client explore the client's personal dynamics.
 This stage can be lengthy.

-The psychologist must take into account that the right decision for him may be wrong for the client, at the same time, for some clients, clear directive recommendations are needed.
+The psychologist must take into account that the decision that is right for him may be wrong for the client, at the same time, for some clients clear directive recommendations are needed.

 The fifth stage of the interview is a generalization of the previous stages, the transition from learning to action.
-The marking of this stage is "Will you do it?".
-The psychologist makes an effort to change the thoughts, actions, and feelings of clients in their daily lives outside of the interview situation.
-It is known from the practice of counseling that many clients do nothing to change.
+The marking of this stage is “Will you do this?”
+The psychologist makes efforts to change the thoughts, actions and feelings of clients in their daily lives outside of the interview situation.
+It is known from counseling practice that many clients do nothing to change.

-The generalization that the psychologist makes takes into account the individual and cultural characteristics of the client, identified in the first stages of the interview.
+The generalization made by the psychologist takes into account the individual and cultural characteristics of the client identified in the first stages of the interview.
 Let's take a closer look at each stage of the interview.
-The first stage "Hi!" - this is the establishment of contact and orientation of the client to work.
-If within 5 minutes the relationship did not work out, then the situation of counseling, as practice shows, is difficult to correct.
+First stage "Hello!" - this is establishing contact and orienting the client to work.
+If the relationship does not work out within 5 minutes, then the counseling situation, as practice shows, is difficult to correct.

 At this stage, the psychologist shows the client his position in the interaction.
 It can be, like any position in communication, described in terms of equality and inequality.
-The options here might be:
+The options here could be the following:

-) the psychologist offers the client to take a position above him, that is, he is ready to follow the client.
+) the psychologist invites the client to take a position above him, that is, he is ready to follow the client.

-During the interview, positions can be changed, but this will be a situation of a professional interview if the psychologist reflects on the topic of interaction with the client and gives him the opportunity to track the logic of the interview.
+During the interview, positions may change, but this will be a situation of a professional interview if the psychologist reflects on the topic of interaction with the client and gives him the opportunity to track the logic of the interview.

 .2 Individual counseling

-Naturally, the content of individual counseling is determined by the client's order.
-Precise work to order distinguishes a professional psychologist from a non-professional one.
+Naturally, the content of individual consultation is determined by the client’s order.
+Precise custom work distinguishes a professional psychologist from a non-professional one.
 [Nelson - Jones R., p.274]

-An analysis of the work of a practical psychologist in a situation of individual counseling shows that this type of professional work requires a directed reflection of the psychologist on two most important scientific concepts - the norms of mental development and positions in interaction.
-Let us dwell on the reasons for the actualization of the content of these concepts in the work of a practical psychologist.
+An analysis of the work of a practical psychologist in the situation of individual counseling shows that this type of professional work requires the psychologist’s directed reflection on two important scientific concepts - norms of mental development and positions in interaction.
+Let us dwell on the reasons for updating the content of these concepts in the work of a practical psychologist.

-We see the main reason in the fact that professional interaction with the client requires making decisions about its content.
-In addition to the client's order, this content is structured by the psychologist's ability to navigate the actual and potential properties of the client's inner world.
-This orientation is impossible without a reflexive elaboration by the psychologist of the concept of the norm of mental development.
+The main reason we see is that professional interaction with a client requires making decisions about its content.
+In addition to the client’s order, this content is structured by the psychologist’s ability to navigate the actual and potential properties of the client’s inner world.
+This orientation is impossible without the psychologist’s reflexive elaboration of the concept of norms of mental development.

-Naturally, the psychologist works in the key of his own generalized theory, which is why it is rather difficult to describe the whole variety of ideas about the norm of mental development that function in psychological practice.
-This problem comes out most prominently when solving professional problems of counseling prognosis, when the psychologist uses the content of the concept of the norm of mental development in his idea of the periodization of mental development and its mechanisms.
+Naturally, a psychologist works in his own chosen way of his own generalized theory, so it is quite difficult to describe the whole variety of ideas about the norm of mental development that function in psychological practice.
+This problem appears most prominently when solving professional tasks counseling forecast, when a psychologist uses the content of the concept of normal mental development in his idea of the periodization of mental development and its mechanisms.

 Thus, the concept of the norm of mental development requires the use of a theoretical concept of the periodization of mental development in individual counseling.

-In accentuations of the nature of clients, the psychologist will have to work with anomalies, which are determined by a combination of unfavorable hereditary factors and social impact factors.
-Among hereditary factors, prenatal, natal and early (first 2-3 years of life) postnatal somatogenic hazards (trauma, intoxication, infection, etc.) are distinguished.
-The unfavorable influence of the social environment - neglect, overprotection, a difficult moral atmosphere in the family - with prolonged exposure can disrupt the development of a person, even with a prosperous heredity.
+In accentuating the character of clients, the psychologist will have to work with anomalies that are determined by a combination of unfavorable hereditary factors and social influence factors.
+Among the hereditary factors, a distinction is made between prenatal, natal and early (first 2 - 3 years of life) postnatal somatogenic hazards (trauma, intoxication, infections, etc.).
+The unfavorable influence of the social environment - neglect, overprotection, a difficult moral atmosphere in the family - with prolonged exposure can disrupt the development of an individual, even with favorable heredity.

-In psychiatry, it is believed that the pathogenesis of accentuation is based on a partial breakdown of social adaptation, which blocks exactly the form of behavior towards which the accentuation is expressed.
+In psychiatry, it is believed that the pathogenesis of accentuation is based on a partial failure of social adaptation, which blocks precisely that form of behavior towards which the accentuation is expressed.

-In individual counseling, a practical psychologist must check the severity of accentuation in a client and make an informed decision on possible joint work with doctors (therapist, psychiatrist, neuropsychiatrist, neuropathologist, sexologist, and others).
+During individual counseling, a practical psychologist must check the severity of accentuation in the client and make an informed decision about the possible working together with doctors (therapist, psychiatrist, psychoneurologist, neurologist, sexologist and others).

 The following types of character accentuation can be distinguished: